What is Dual Immersion?

 Pathway to Higher Education

 Since students develop academic language in English and Spanish, many students choose to take Advanced Placement Spanish courses in high school.
-These courses prepare students to pass advanced Placement tests and earn college credit.
+These courses prepare students to pass AP tests and earn college credit.
 The cognitive benefits of learning two languages and the academic rigor of the program prepares students for college education.

 The program begins in the Fall of 2018 at Collegeville Elementary School with Kindergarten.
 We will be adding a new grade each year through 5th grade.